SK-105 Kürassier

-The SK-105 Kürassier is an Austrian light tank armed with a rifled 105 mm gun in an oscillating turret.
-It is estimated that over 700 have been produced, with initial deliveries in 1971.
+The SK-105 Kürassier is an Austrian light tank/tank destroyer armed with a rifled 105 mm gun in an oscillating turret.
+It is estimated that over 700 have been produced, with initial deliveries in 1971 and hull production ceasing in February 2001.
 It shares its CN 105-57 main gun with the French AMX-13, which was widely produced and deployed.

 History

 Design and development

 The SK-105 was developed by Saurer-Werk (now Steyr-Daimler-Puch) to meet the Austrian Army's operational requirements for a mobile anti-tank vehicle.
 The first prototype was ready in 1967 and delivery of pre-production vehicles commenced in 1971.